Improving internal comfort – pick the perfect plaster

 Joris Smet, Director, Smet Building Products Ltd, shows how choosing the right internal plaster can help improve indoor comfort in passive and new buildings…

-Europeans spend at least 90% of their time indoors, and it’s well known that indoor air quality has a major influence on the health, comfort and well-being of building occupants.
+Europeans spend at least 90% of their time indoors, and it’s well-known that indoor air quality has a major influence on the health, comfort and well-being of building occupants.
 Much has been written about how poor indoor air quality can be linked to Sick Building Syndrome, reduced productivity in offices and impaired learning in schools.
-We construct buildings primarily as shelter from the weather, providing us with security, living space, privacy, storage, and to live and work in comfort.
+We construct buildings primarily as shelter from the weather, providing us with security, living space, privacy, and storage, and to live and work in comfort.

 It’s this internal comfort we wish to focus on and improve with better building choices.

 Now, more than ever, we know building components have a vital role to play in enabling healthy buildings – particularly when it comes to indoor air quality.
 The building fabric contributes to creating a healthy internal environment as part of an effective ventilation strategy.